jojoalva/Stroke-Project-4/README.md

 As briefly mentioned, there are anomalous results.
 These visualisations are key to highlight issues such as this as most models will require normally distributed data in order to ‘learn’ effectively and make accurate predictions.

-## D. Preprocessing For Baseline Models
+## Preprocessing For Baseline Models

 stroke_cleaned_v1.csv is cleaned, by converting the age to its nearest integer, and removed Gender "other" which was one row of data.
 We kept maximum data and have not dropped any column in this dataset.
 We tested Five models of supervised machine learning by perserving maximum data.